Helsinki-NLP/OPUS-MT-dashboard/README.md

 PartitionName=standard Nodes=opus2020 Default=NO MaxTime=4320 State=UP
 ```

-There are sample comfig files in `Contributed-MT-leaderboard/tools`.
+There are sample config files in `Contributed-MT-leaderboard/tools`.
 You can do:

 ```
 cd Contributed-MT-leaderboard/tools